glentner/python-102/docs/source/tutorial/documentation.rst

     This kind of special functionality and other features like it are often provided as a builtin or third party `extension`, in this case we are using the builtin ``sphinx.ext.autodoc`` extension.
-You can simple add these to the list of extensions activated in your ``conf.py``.
+You can simply add these to the list of extensions activated in your ``conf.py``.

 Hosting